-On the day(s) of the inspection the inspection team looks at the animals and the facilities and talks with researchers before meeting with the AEC.
-The team sits in on a scheduled meeting of the AEC, which allows it to view the operation of the AEC and the interaction of its members.
+On the day(s) of the inspection the inspection team initially looks at the animals and the facilities and talks with researchers.
+This examination includes assessing a broad range of items such as the physical condition of animals, animal care and management, and records related to the animals held.
+After examining animals and facilities, the inspection team sits in on a scheduled meeting of the AEC, which allows it to view the operation of the AEC and the interaction of its members.
 At the end of the meeting, time is taken to discuss with the AEC issues arising from the inspection and to solicit feedback from AEC members.
 Additional important considerations are how the committee liaises with researchers and whether it has developed its own policies or guidelines for procedures of particular concern, such as blood collection techniques, methodology for monoclonal antibody production, and standards for wildlife transportation and the recognition and relief of pain.